survivejs/webpack-book/manuscript/building_with_webpack/05_hosting_on_github_pages.md

 A package known as [gh-pages](https://www.npmjs.com/package/gh-pages) allows us host our application on GitHub easily.
 You point it to your build directory first.
 It will then pick up the contents and push them to the `gh-pages` branch.

+Despite its name, the package works with other services that support hosting from a Git repository as well.
+But given GitHub is so popular, it's good enough for demonstrating the idea.

+In practice you would likely have more complicated setup in place that would push the result to some other service through a Continuous Environment (CI) system.
+The approach discussed here is enough for small projects and demonstrations that can be entirely static.

 ## Setting Up *gh-pages*

 To get started, execute